 With a debt avalanche, simply list your debts from highest interest rate to lowest – regardless of the balance or minimum payments due.
 Direct all of your extra cash toward your highest interest rate debt while maintaining the minimum payments on the other loans on your list.

-American money guru Dave Ramsey swears by the snowball saying it’s all about creating momentum to get you motivated to pay off your debt.
+Advocates of the debt snowball method say it’s all about creating momentum to get you motivated to pay off your debt.
 But I disagree.
 Once you’ve made the decision to tackle your debt I think you should use the method that gets you out of debt faster and saves you the most money.

 Rational 2, Behaviour 0